-I1-I2-I3 –.
-These diamonds come with inclusions visible to the naked eye.
-As such aren't considered a good investment.
+I1-I2-I3 – These diamonds come with inclusions visible to the naked eye, and as such are not considered a good investment.

 Don’t be fooled by sellers who refer to a diamond as blue-white.
-What they're talking about here is fluorescence, which gives a diamond a milky appearance when exposed to sunlight, thus reducing its value.
-Sellers will try to make a diamond seem more sparkly by using lighting tricks.
-Always ask to see the stone in natural light.
+What they are talking about here is fluorescence, which gives a diamond a milky appearance when exposed to sunlight, thus reducing its value.
+Sellers will try to make a diamond seem more sparkly by using lighting tricks, so always ask to see the stone in natural light.

-There are some blues, yellows.
-Other colors of diamonds available, all of which are very rare and extremely valuable.
+There are some blues, yellows, and other colors of diamonds available, all of which are very rare and extremely valuable.

-Jewelers use what's known as a GIA scale to rate all diamonds.
+Jewelers use what is known as a GIA scale to rate all diamonds.
 D is the highest on the scale, which runs all the way to Z, which is the poorest quality.

 When we talk about Carat, we talk about the weight of the diamond, with one carat equaling 0.2 grams.
 It goes without saying that larger diamonds are more expensive, especially since large diamonds are very rarely discovered.
 It’s worth noting that one large diamond has a greater value than 5 smaller ones which add up to the same weight.
 When buying a ring with a center stone surrounded by smaller diamonds, only ask about the weight of the diamond in the middle.

 Before you hand over your money, be sure to ask for a grading report or diamond certificate put together by a professional gemologist.
 This report will include everything that you need to know about the stone, which will help prove the quality of your purchase.